 One potential downside to this option is that, depending on the specific needs of your organization and the pricing strategy of the MSP you partner with, it can be expensive.
 However, it doesn’t have to be.
 Look for an MSP that uses fixed-fee pricing— this will allow you to set a budget and stick to it, without the fear of hidden fees.

-In our “Definitive Guide to Enterprise Database Management,” we’ve outlined even more tips on how to find the right database management solution for you along with the most common support options, and more.
+In our “Definitive Guide to Enterprise Database Management,” we’ve outlined even more tips on how to find the right Oracle, SQL Server, or NoSQL database management solutions for you along with the most common support options, and more.
 Download your copy here:

 If you are looking for an expert to help you think through your business’ database management challenges, we’d love to chat with you.